Darren Hall (American football): Professional career

-Atlanta Falcons
+Atlanta Falcons (first stint)

 Hall was selected by the Atlanta Falcons in the fourth round, 108th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract with Atlanta on June 17, 2021.
 He made his NFL debut in Week 3 of the 2021 season against the New York Giants.
 He made his first start in Week 17 against the Buffalo Bills.
 He appeared in 14 games as a rookie.
 He finished with one sack, 27 total tackles, and three passes defensed.

 Hall appeared in all 17 games in 2022 and started nine.
 He finished with 45 total tackles, three passes defensed, one forced fumble, and one fumble recovery.

 On August 29, 2023, Hall was waived by the Falcons.

 Indianapolis Colts (first stint)

 On August 31, 2023, Hall was signed to the practice squad of the Indianapolis Colts.
 He was released on September 30, then re-signed a week later.
 He was not re-signed by the Colts to a reserve/future contract and thus became a free agent at the end of the season.